emqx/emqx-docs/en_US/tutorial/tune.md

-# Tuning guide
+# Performance Tuning

-This guide includes in general tuning suggestions for Linux and EMQX.
+This guide includes general tuning suggestions for Linux and EMQX.

 ## Turn off swap